AssemblyScript/website/src/basics.md

 }
 ```

 So far, so good.
-Shall we continue with a [status of language features](./status.md)?
+Shall we continue with a [status of WebAssembly and language features](./status.md)?